Shyamnpl/A-zPhisher/README.md

 If You Getting This Error While Generating with Cloudflare Url👇👇

-Faild To Generate url Try 4-5 Times
+Error:- Faild To Generate url Try 4-5 Times.

-Then Try 4-5 Time Again And Again.
+Sollution:- 👉 Then Try 4-5 Time Again And Again.

 # Disclaimer